-Risk Mitigating Actions Economy A range of strategic challenges - the COVID-19 pandemic, the UK leaving the EU, the climate emergency, high inflation in the UK economy leading to high food and energy costs- impact on the local and national economy.
-Renfrewshire's economy has well-established strengths in transport, manufacturing, construction and retail, but all sectors and supply chains have been impacted by these economic challenges.
-We mitigate the impact through our large-scale infrastructure investment programme which includes the AMIDS development, our investment in housing and heritage assets, our employability programmes and our support for new and existing businesses, which includes support to bid for council contracts and to reduce carbon emissions.
-Reducing inequalities The pandemic has exacerbated many existing inequalities and had a disproportionate impact on our poorer communities.
-In Renfrewshire, we seek to address unequal outcomes through strong partnership working, through our Fairer Renfrewshire programme, through specific programmes which tackle local priorities (such as our focus on alcohol and drug use), through national programmes such as the Scottish Attainment Challenge, and on building community capacity.
-In the short-term, we are significantly focused on food insecurity and income maximisation.
-Climate, Sustainability and Adaptability Renfrewshire Council declared a Climate Emergency in 2019.
-The climate emergency brings risk to the Council and to our communities and we are focused on mitigation and on working toward a just transition to net zero.
-Our Plan for Net Zero was approved in 2022 and our Council Plan and Service Improvement Plans set out how each part of the Council will contribute to Net Zero.
-Our procurement strategy considers sustainability and community benefits in all contract strategies.
-Our Climate Panel provided an opportunity for community voices (including under-represented groups) to be heard.
-Our Community Climate Fund supported community organisations to enable behaviour change and deliver local green projects.
-Internally, we manage our corporate assets and capital investment programme to optimise use of the estate and promote reductions in energy use.
+range of strategic challenges - the COVID-19 pandemic, the UK leaving the EU, e climate emergency, high inflation in the UK economy leading to high food d energy costs- impact on the local and national economy.
+Renfrewshire's onomy has well-established strengths in transport, manufacturing, nstruction and retail, but all sectors and supply chains have been impacted by ese economic challenges.
+We mitigate the impact through our large-scale nstruction and retail, but all sectors and supply chains have been impacted by rastructure investment programme which includes the AMIDS development, ir investment in housing and heritage assets, our employability programmes dour support for new and existing businesses, which includes support to bid council contracts and to reduce carbon emissions. e pandemic has exacerbated many existing inequalities and had a sproportionate impact on our poorer communities.
+In Renfrewshire, we seek address unequal outcomes through strong partnership working, through our irer Renfrewshire programme, through specific programmes which tackle local iorities (such as our focus on alcohol and drug use), through national ogrammes such as the Scottish Attainment Challenge, and on building mmunity capacity.
+In the short-term, we are significantly focused on food security and income maximisation.
+Infrewshire Council declared a Climate Emergency in 2019.
+The climate nergency brings risk to the Council and to our communities and we are focused mitigation and on working toward a just transition to net zero.
+Our Plan for et Zero was approved in 2022 and our Council Plan and Service Improvement ans set out how each part of the Council will contribute to Net Zero.
+Our occurement strategy considers sustainability and community benefits in all intract strategies.
+Our Climate Panel provided an opportunity for community ices (including under-represented groups) to be heard.
+Our Community mate Fund supported community organisations to enable behaviour change dideliver local green projects.
+Internally, we manage our corporate assets and pital investment programme to optimise use of the estate and promote crie il a a il a con restriction con restricti